HAHALOSAH/HAHALOSAH/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is HAHALOSAH, and I love to code and play games!
-I usually just code a bunch of things, but i really dk?
+I play Minecraft and make plugins (Spigot).

+I also make tweaks for jailbroken devices.
+I have an iPhone 11 running iOS 14.3, and I made the [NoFreeAppLimit](https://repo.hhls.tk/tweaks/NoFreeAppLimit/) tweak that removes the 3 app limit for free developer accounts (iOS).

+Need anything?
+Feel free to PM me on Discord.
+My tag is HAHALOSAH#2191 and my DMs are open.

 [[▷] YouTube: HAHALOSAH](https://www.youtube.com/channel/UCmeqYVnfh2xfUrtVO3a9aoA)
 [[?]
 Twitch: hahalosah](https://www.twitch.tv/hahalosah)